 - I love that you have control of what sweetener you use, if you need any at all.
 My blackberries were so sweet and delicious, I probably would’ve been fine without any sweetener but added some for good measure.

 - Use the berries in any arrangement you like, even adding strawberries if you like.
 You could just as easily use one type of berry.
 This is just a template to use as a guide for whatever berry chia jam you desire.

 I encourage you to try making a batch for yourself.
 I’ve given you 2 ways to make this, either stove-top or raw.
 Both ways are delicious!
 Get ready to be amazed at just how wonderful making your own jam can be!

 How To Use Chia Seed Jam

-Spread on your favorite toast or a slice of this banana bread.
+Spread on your favorite toast or a slice of this banana bread or artisan bread.
 Make a PB & J sandwich using this raw almond butter recipe.
 Add a dollop to oatmeal, pancakes or waffles.
 You can even treat yourself to these oat jam thumbprint cookies.
 There are many ways to use this lip smackin berry chia seed jam!

 This Triple Berry Chia Seed Jam is a superfood!